 As insurance policies vary greatly, it's best to contact your benefits provider ahead of time to see:

-- what your massage benefit limitations are, and
+- what your massage benefit limitations are per treatment/per year; and

 - whether you first need a prescription from your doctor for massage therapy.
 If the plan requires for a prescription to be on file with your insurance company, please send it to your benefits provider a few business days before your first treatment so they can process it; otherwise, the direct billing might not go through.
 You might also need a new massage prescription every 12 months.